viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 Before using this widget, you must flash your Raspberry Pi with the Viam defaults configuration:

 1. **Flash the Pi**: Use the Viam CLI to flash your Raspberry Pi:
-   For detailed instructions, see the [Viam Documentation](https://docs.viam.com/installation/prepare/rpi-setup).
+   For more instructions on flashing your pi, see the [Viam Documentation](https://docs.viam.com/installation/prepare/rpi-setup).

 2. **Configure provisioning defaults.**: Create a provisioning configuration file (viam-defaults.json), by specifying at least the following info:
    ```json